MoserMichael/my-notes/dev-gotchas.md

 - one could write such a routing logic as part of the service, and delegate work with the caching client to a third service, based on this logic.
 - etc. (probably a few other approaches as well).

-(hope that i won't have to answer my own job interview questions any time soon ;-)
+(hope that i won't have to answer my own job interview questions any time soon, interviewing for a job gives me post traumatic stress disorder ;-)

 ---07/07/21 04:54:26----------------------